-Planning Area Value Per Lost Recreational Fishing Trip (2010\$) Source(s) North Atlantic \$64.82 Average of two studies: Johnston et al. (2003) and McConnell and Strand (1994).
+Planning Area Value Per Lost Recreational Fishing Trip (2010\$) Source(s) North Atlantic \$64.82 Average of two studies: Johnston et al. (2002) and McConnell and Strand (1994).
 Value used from McConnell and Strand (1994) is the average value of trips in New York and New Jersey, weighted by the average number of trips in each state.
 Mid-Atlantic \$71.38 Value derived from McConnell and Strand (1994).
 Value used is the average of trips in Delaware, Maryland, and North Carolina, weighted by the average number of annual trips.
-South Atlantic \$68.83 Average of two studies: Whitehead, Haab, and McConnell (2000) and McConnell and Strand (1994).
+South Atlantic \$68.83 Average of two studies: Whitehead et al. (2000) and McConnell and Strand (1994).
 Value used for McConnell and Strand (1994) is the average value of trips taken to the Atlantic coast of Florida, Georgia, and South Carolina, weighted by the average number of trips in each state.
-Straits of Florida Value per lest regrectional fishing trip from the Deepwater Herizon Eastern GOM \$34.35 Value per lost recreational fishing trip from the Deepwater Horizon Damage Assessment (NOAA, 2016 for the North Gulf.
+Straits of Florida Eastern GOM Central GOM Western GOM \$34.35 Value per lost recreational fishing trip from the Deepwater Horizon Damage Assessment (NOAA 2016) for the North Gulf.
 Value used is the average value of a lost fishing trip over two study periods, weighted by baseline trips.
-Central GOM Western GOM Southern California Leggett and Curry (2010).
-Value used was originally derived from Kling and Thomson (1996) and was adjusted for use in the Cosco Busan Natural Resource Damage Assessment for recreational fishing Central California Φ45.05 Northern California \$45.85 Washington/Oregon losses in the San Francisco Bay Area.
-Cook Inlet \$181.61 Average of two studies: Hamel et al. (2000) and Hausman, Leonard, Gulf of Alaska \$101.01 and McFadden (1995).
+Southern California Central California Northern California Washington/Oregon \$45.85 Leggett and Curry (2010).
+Value used was originally derived from Kling and Thomson (1996) and was adjusted for use in the Cosco Busan Natural Resource Damage Assessment for recreational fishing losses in the San Francisco Bay Area.
+Cook Inlet Gulf of Alaska \$181.61 Average of two studies: Hamel et al. (2000) and Hausman et al. (1995).